 5. Smoke the chicken thighs

-Place the chicken thighs in the smoker and smoke at 225°F until they reach an internal temperature of 165°F in the thickest part of the thigh, approximately 1-1 1/2 hours depending on the size of the chicken.
-There's no need to wait until they've all reached 165°F; remove each chicken thigh as they finish.
-I like to push the internal temperature to 175°F since thigh meat can take the heat and it helps crisp up the skin a bit more.
+Place the chicken thighs in the smoker and smoke at 250°F until they reach an internal temperature of 120°F-130°F in the thickest part of the thigh, approximately 30-45 minutes depending on the size of the chicken.

 Remove the smoked chicken thighs from the smoker and transfer them to a carving board.
 Tent them loosely with foil and let them rest on the counter for 10-20 minutes.
 You don't want the foil to touch the skin as this will introduce moisture back into them.